Skip to Content

 Please check with your county assessor on required documentation, but in general, be prepared to provide:

-• Copies of the entire 2022 Federal tax returns for the applicant, applicant’s spouse, and everyone who lived in the home on January 1, 2023
+• Copies of the entire prior year’s Federal tax returns for the applicant, applicant’s spouse, and everyone who lived in the home on January 1 of the prior tax year.

 • Completed application (Form PTAX-340)